Northridge, Los Angeles: Colleges

 California State University, Northridge, or CSUN, part of the California State University system, offers bachelor's and master's degrees in a number of disciplines.
 The school is a major producer of K-12 teachers in the region and the nation as a whole.
 CSUN also has engineering, business, and film programs.

-CSUN had its beginnings as a college on Nordhoff Street and Etiwanda Avenue and officially opened in 1956 as San Fernando Valley Campus of Los Angeles State College of Applied Arts and Sciences.
+CSUN officially opened in 1956 as San Fernando Valley Campus of Los Angeles State College of Applied Arts and Sciences, on Nordhoff Street and Etiwanda Avenue.
 Two years later it separated from its parent and became San Fernando Valley State College.
 By the early 1970s, however, this institution became known as California State University, Northridge.
 By fall of 2016, CSUN had reached enrollment of almost 40,000 students.

 A 2004 study revealed that CSUN is a major contributor to the local economy: between $663 million and $686 million annually.
-Additionally, CSUN employs 5,800 people directly through the university and adds another 5,700 to 6,000 jobs into the local economy.
+Additionally, CSUN employed 5,800 people directly through the university and adds another 5,700 to 6,000 jobs into the local economy.